muziejus/text-divider/README.md

 or you can install it with pip and then simply use:

 `text_divider.py FILENAME [OUTPUT FILENAME]`

+Of course,

+`text_divider.py --help`

+will include other tricks available from the command-line interface.

 or you can get a bit fancier and make use of more methods using it as a module: